Orhan92/orhan-albayati-web-project/log-book-orhan-albayati.md

 **2021-02-25** | **10:00**

+- During my video blog I realized that the API I chose was under maintenance.
+So I had to change API provider.
+It wasn't hard.
+It also made me realize how easy it is to actually change provider which you can see in script.js (row 86-93).
+See comment on row 86.

+---

+**2021-02-25** | **10:00**

 - The project is basically set and done.
 - I've cleaned up code
 - Commented necessary code in the project